ZJUCADGeoSim/Hausdorff/README.md

 hausdorff -a A.obj -b B.obj -e 1e-6 -c abs -t point
 ```

+The output will contain a line in the form of `[distance] L - U` and
+report many detailed information about the computational procedure.

 ## Installation

 This project can be built easily by: